-In recent years, there has been a surge in the number of pulse oximeters on the consumer market for less than US\$100 and many for less than US\$30.
-While a lower price point may increase access, in our opinion it also increases the number of unsafe oximeters being used for clinical care, especially in LMICs.
+In recent years, there has been a surge in the number of pulse oximeters on the consumer market for less than US \$100 and many for less than US \$30.
+Whereas a lower price point may increase access, in our opinion it also increases the number of unsafe oximeters being used for clinical care, especially in low- and middle-income countries.

-Some inexpensive oximeters perform well enough in laboratory studies to meet FDA accuracy requirements for clinical care, but many do not.
-Poor performance of many inexpensive devices may be especially true under conditions of low perfusion and dark skin pigmentation among others.
-Consumers, clinicians, aid organizations and healthcare systems may be unaware of the shortcomings of these devices due to lack of transparency by some manufacturers and laxity in certification requirements.
+Some inexpensive oximeters perform well enough in laboratory studies to meet FDA accuracy requirements for clinical care, but many do not.17 Poor performance of many inexpensive devices may be especially true under conditions of low perfusion and dark-skin pigmentation among others.
+Consumers, clinicians, aid organizations, and health care systems may be unaware of the shortcomings of these devices due to lack of transparency by some manufacturers and laxity in certification requirements.
 This is especially noteworthy with the recent uptick in donations and utilization of oximeters during the COVID-19 pandemic.

-We call for more testing of consumer-marketed pulse oximeters in human subjects in laboratories capable of rigorous, transparent analysis and compliance with ISO 17025 and ISO

-14155, as well as sharing of such data.
+We call for more testing of consumer-marketed pulse oximeters in human subjects in laboratories capable of rigorous, transparent analysis and compliance with ISO 17025 and ISO 14155 as well as sharing of such data.
 To promote this goal, we are working with multiple collaborators to launch the OpenOximetry.org Project to accelerate testing and dissemination of oximeter performance data.
-This includes independent testing of devices that do and do not currently have FDA 510k, and is based on our finding that some FDA approved devices do not meet performance standards for FDA 510k certification.
+This includes independent testing of devices that do and do not currently have FDA 510(k) and is based on our finding that some FDA-approved devices do not meet performance standards for FDA 510(k) certification.